CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

 title: Exciting leadership opportunity with CMHAA
 meta_keywords: Mental Awareness, CMHAA, Keyword, Keyword.
 meta_description: This is a detailed description of the page.
-banner_title: Seeking Executive Director for CMHAA
+banner_title: We are seeking an Executive Director for CMHAA
 banner_description: Opportunity to lead national organisation with focus on workplace mental health
 date: 2020-12-18T01:10:13.316Z
-description: "The Corporate Mental Health Alliance Australia (CMHAA), launched in October 2020, has an exciting opportunity to "
+description: Following our successful launch in October 2020, we have an exciting opportunity for someone exceptional to join the Corporate Mental Health Alliance Australia as Executive Director, leading the delivery phase of our program, and helping to shape the agenda and priorities for the greatest impact on improving workplace mental wellbeing.
 image: img/online-job-search-looking-for-a-job-job-search-apply-now-dynamic-workplace-searching-internet_t20_nl4a18.jpg
 category: News & Views
 focus: Support for managers, colleagues and staff